Air New Zealand orders eight Boeing 787 jets for long-haul flights | MarketScreener

 In February, Air New Zealand slashed domestic fares by as much as 50 percent in a shake-up of its pricing structure in response to the slackening travel market.

-(Reporting by Aditya Soni in Bengaluru and Jamie Freed in Singapore; Editing by Susan Thomas)
+(Reporting by Praveen Menon in Wellington, Aditya Soni in Bengaluru and Jamie Freed in Singapore; Editing Richard Pullin and Christopher Cushing)